yasharthrana/fake-news-detection-NLP/README.md

 # Fake News Detection using NLP

-This project uses Natural Language Processing (NLP) and machine learning techniques to detect fake news based on textual data.
+This project uses Natural Language Processing (NLP) and machine learning techniques to detect fake news based on textual data in a dataset

 ## Overview